amuamushu/adv_avod_ssn/README.md

 }
 ```

-We referred to the KITTI dataset webiste (http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=3d) and its related papers to better understand our dataset.
+We referred to the KITTI dataset website (http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=3d) and its related papers to better understand our dataset.
 ```
 A. Geiger, P. Lenz and R. Urtasun, "Are we ready for autonomous driving?
 The KITTI vision benchmark suite," 2012 IEEE Conference on Computer Vision and Pattern Recognition, 2012, pp. 3354-3361, doi: 10.1109/CVPR.2012.6248074.